Weyl laws for manifolds with hyperbolic cusps: A Weyl asymptotics for the scattering phase

 \end{lemma}

-The constant $C_0$ depending only on the dimension, we can compute its value in the case of contant $-1$ curvature.
+The constant $C_0$ depending only on the dimension, we can compute its value in the case of constant $-1$ curvature.
 But that value can be found (for example) in \cite{Bunke-Olbrich-94}, page 360, in proposition 2.1.
 We get

-The computations needed to check the limits at $t \to 0$ can be found in \cite{Berard-77}.
+The computations needed to check the limits at $t \to 0$ can be found in \cite{Berard-77} --- see proposition 27 therein.